(Investigator 80, 2001 September)

 to what German scientists judged were "inferior races."

-The concept that "all men
+The concept that

 are created equal"